Cray-HPE/docs-csm/operations/network/NMN_Isolation.md

     copy running-config startup-config
     ```

 4. (`ncn-m#`) Enter switch configuration mode, allow new configurations without questions and set up a safety net with a rollback to the working running configuration in 15 minutes.
-NOTE: Increase the 15 minute timeout if the preparation `canu test` was over 10 minutes - use the test runtime, plus 10 minutes.
+    Note: Increase the 15 minute timeout if the preparation `canu test` was over 10 minutes - use the test runtime, plus 10 minutes.

     ```console
     configure terminal